CambridgeDH/CDH-cookbook/beginner/python/homework-solutions-lesson1.md

 ```

 ## Task 4
-The purpose of this task is to get you to explore what exists online about code that may do things of interest to you.
-Remember that **it is not cheating to search the internet for information when you are coding or learning to code!**
+The purpose of this task is to get you to explore what exists online about code that may be of interest or use to you.

-## Summary
-And, that's it!
-This lesson should have you comfortably installing and importing packages and modules.
-Once you can do this easily, you are ready to start learning how to write more substantial commands.

 <p class="credits">Written by Estara Arrant, 2025-04-16<br />Licence: <a href="https://creativecommons.org/licenses/by-sa/4.0/">CC BY-SA 4.0</a></p>